fer8614/Image-Search-MCP/README.md

 # Image Search MCP

+This MCP (Model Context Protocol) allows you to integrate an image search directly into your code editor's chat.
+By configuring this MCP, you can use natural language prompts within your editor's chat interface to search for images and receive results directly, streamlining your development workflow.

 This project is an implementation of a Model Context Protocol (MCP) server that allows users to search for images based on text prompts using the Unsplash API.
 It enables AI models to find and retrieve relevant images for any given search query.

 ## Features